-1. We Can!TM (Ways to Enhance Children's Activity and Nutrition) is a fast-growing national movement of families and communities coming together to promote healthy weight in children ages eight through 13 through improved food choices, increased physical activity, and reduced screen time.
+- 1. We Can!
+(Ways to Enhance Children's Activity & Nutrition)® is a fast-growing national movement of families and communities coming together to promote healthy weight in children ages eight through 13 through improved food choices, increased physical activity, and reduced screen time. - We Can! has grown steadily since the program was launched in 2005, from 14 pilot intensive community sites to more than 1,350 registered sites in all 50 states, the District of Columbia, and multiple other countries, as of 2010.
+The latest number of registered sites can be found on the We Can!
+Web site.

-2. We Can! is a science-based, national education program.